 Ford Freeman Building

 This Art Deco building first stood as the home to a Ford Dealership and assembly center that was operated by the Charles E. Freeman Company.
-Plans and designs for the building occurred during the height of America's booming 1920s economy and the building demonstrates the craftsmanship of the era.
-During the early 1930s the dealership moved out and the building was home to a car repair center and later served as a parking garage.
-Today, the building operates as the Ford Factory Loft Apartment complex.
+Plans and designs for the building occurred during the height of America's booming 1920s economy, and the building demonstrates the craftsmanship of the era.
+During the early 1930s, the dealership moved out, and the building was home to a car repair center and later served as a parking garage.
+Today, the building operates as the Ford Factory Loft Apartment Complex.

 Backstory and Context

 The economic boom of the 1920s swept Atlanta, helping boost Freeman's success by the late 1920s.
-Plans for his new building were complete prior to the Wall Street crash in October of 1929.
+Plans for his new building were complete before the Wall Street crash in October of 1929.
 Though the Depression stalled some projects, the dealership building opened its doors in 1930 when Atlanta continued to see an overall building boom; an estimated $35,000,000 worth of construction occurred that year in Atlanta.
 Atlanta's airport, Candler Field, opened in 1930 and became the nation's third-largest transportation center behind New York and Chicago.

 The commercial structure enjoys intricate Art Deco detailing and craftsmanship comprised of terra-cotta frieze with floral and geometric patterns and vertical projections.
 The building's architect, G. Lloyd Preacher, had designed Atlanta's City Hall building, which also opened in February 1930.